Pregabalin

 • If you're planning a pregnancy talk to your healthcare provider.

 • If you become pregnant, talk to your healthcare provider immediately.
-If you become pregnant and you're taking gabapentin for epilepsy, don't stop taking the medicine until you have talked to your healthcare provider.
+If you become pregnant and you're taking pregabalin for epilepsy, don't stop taking the medicine until you have talked to your healthcare provider.

 Other things may be important as well, so ask your healthcare provider what you should know about.